Rah1x/smsg_integration/readme.md

+# Laravel API middleware
-This test project uses Laravel7x to build a middleware API system that communicates with SMS GLobal's APIs to send and receive messages
+A test project using Laravel7x (with php7x) to build a middleware API system that communicates with an API provider (SMS GLobal in this case) to send and receive messages.
+The system itself is an API and returns application/json data.

 # API Endpoints